Policy document last updated: June 2026

-DNA Ltd trading as DNA Ltd Chartered Accountants (“DNA”, the “Company”, “we” or “us”), are committed to maintaining the accuracy, confidentiality and security of your Personal Data in accordance with the Data Protection (Bailiwick of Guernsey) Law, 2017 (the “DP Law”) together with any other relevant laws, regulations and secondary legislation as amended from time to time.
+DNA Ltd trading as DNA Ltd Chartered Accountants (“DNA”, the “Company”, “we” or “us”) is committed to maintaining the accuracy, confidentiality and security of your Personal Data in accordance with the Data Protection (Bailiwick of Guernsey) Law, 2017 (the “DP Law”), together with any other relevant laws, regulations and secondary legislation as amended from time to time.

 The DP Law applies regardless of whether Personal Data is stored electronically, on paper or on other materials.